SolverMax/Collated/README.md

 - Shortest path.

 In some cases we have edited the source to make it run in a Jupyter Notebook, to augment the example with notes, and/or add features to the original code.

+Note that we apply the GPL-3.0 license to our content.
+The original sources may apply different licenses, so please check with the original sources.